lzap/foreman-tracer/README.md

 ## TODO

-* Strip "/usr/share/foreman" from FILENAME column to make it narrower
+* Get this working on Ubuntu/Debian (SCL ruby is hardcoded in the script)
-* Automatically detect Ruby SCL
+* Automatically detect Ruby SCL (solves above as well)
+* Getopt options, help page, man page

 Have fun!